What Should I Do After a Motorcycle Accident?

-First and foremost, make sure that you, the other driver, any passengers, and pedestrians are all safe.
-Immediately following the accident, you should not be worried about anything other than your safety and the safety of those around you.
-Call an ambulance if needed, make sure everyone is a safe distance from the collision, and try not to disrupt the traffic pattern surrounding the scene.
+First, make sure that you, the other driver, any passengers, and pedestrians are all safe.
+Immediately following the accident, you should be focused on your safety and the safety of those around you.
+Call an ambulance if needed.
+Make sure everyone is at a safe distance from the collision, and try not to disrupt the traffic pattern surrounding the scene.
 Once everyone is safe, it is time to move on to the legal aspects of your case to ensure that you are in the best position to get the compensation you deserve.

-2. Get The Insurance & Vehicle Information Of The Other Driver
+2. Get the Insurance and Vehicle Information of the Other Driver

-In any accident it is important to gather and preserve all evidence.
-This is even more important in a motorcycle accident because of the increased chance of a serious injury, which increases the importance of being able to successfully prove your case.
-In addition to getting the information of the other driver, get as much information from other people at the scene as possible, including witnesses, responding officers and emergency personnel, and anybody else who comes on the scene and provides assistance after the wreck.
-Do not get rid of the bike.
-Keep it in the condition it was in at the time of the wreck in case the other driver disputes fault.
-The bike may contain evidence or it can be used in an accident reconstruction to show who was truly at fault.
-Take pictures of the accident scene and the other vehicle.
-While this may sound gruesome, try to use photographs to document your injuries as well.
+In any accident, it is important to gather and preserve all evidence.
+With motorcycle accidents, there is an increased chance of injury, which increases the importance of being able to successfully prove your case.
+Try to get as much information as possible from other people at the scene, including witnesses, responding officers and emergency personnel, and anyone else who comes on the scene and provides assistance after the wreck.
+If your motorcycle is damaged, do not get rid of it.
+Keep it in the condition it was in at the time of the wreck, in case the other driver disputes fault.
+The bike may contain evidence, or it can be used in an accident reconstruction to show who was truly at fault.
+Take pictures of the accident scene, any injuries, weather conditions, traffic conditions, and of the other vehicle.

-It is always important to get the necessary medical treatment after an accident.
+It’s important to get the necessary medical treatment after an accident.
 First of all, this is critical to your well-being.
 You need and want to get better, and the best way to ensure you receive a full recovery is to seek medical treatment and follow the doctor’s advice.
-Another reason why this is important is that it helps prove your injuries and damages.
-Insurance companies are notorious for using delays and gaps in medical treatment to challenge somebody’s injuries and accuse them of being a liar.
+Another reason is that it helps prove your injuries and damages.
+Insurance companies are notorious for using delays and gaps in medical treatment to challenge somebody’s injuries.
 Getting immediate medical treatment and all the required follow-up treatment helps prove your injuries.

-A lot of people do not know all the possible sources of insurance that apply in a motorcycle accident.
+You may not know all of the possible sources of insurance that apply in a motorcycle accident.
 For example, the vehicle that hit you should have liability insurance, and the at-fault driver may have an additional insurance policy as well.
 The at-fault driver could have been in a company vehicle or driving in the scope of their employment, which could open up an additional source of insurance.
-You may also entitled to uninsured motorist coverage.
-You may be entitled to coverage under a number of different uninsured motorist policies.
-Because of the importance of locating all sources of insurance and timely notifying those insurance companies, this step should not be followed without the assistance of an experienced personal injury attorney.
-This brings us to the next step in the process.
+You may also be entitled to uninsured motorist coverage.
+Your personal injury attorney can help identify all of your legal options and potential sources of insurance.

-Oftentimes, motorcyclists find themselves frustrated with the outcome of their injury claim because they did not work with the right attorney.
-While motorcycle accidents fall into the broader category of motor vehicle accidents, it should be treated as its own practice area.
-Just because an attorney handles personal injury cases in general, or even car accidents in particular, does not mean that he or she is experienced in dealing with motorcycle accidents.
+Often, motorcyclists find themselves frustrated with the outcome of their injury claim because they did not work with the right attorney.
+While motorcycle accidents are considered a type of motor vehicle accident, they really should be treated as their own practice area.
+Just because an attorney handles personal injury cases or car accidents, this does not mean that they are experienced in dealing with motorcycle accidents.

 If you have been in a motorcycle accident in the Atlanta, Georgia, area, contact The Champion Firm, P.C., today.

-Our attorneys our very experienced in helping riders receive the financial compensation that they deserve following their motorcycle collisions.
-We can help answer any questions that you have regarding the next steps in the process and the actions you need to take to be successful when it comes to financial compensation.
+Our attorneys are very experienced in helping riders receive the financial compensation they deserve after a motorcycle accident.
+We can answer any questions you have regarding the next steps in the process and the actions you need to take to successfully advocate your case.